Jeremy FaithMarch 6, 2018

 B.A., Business Economics, cum laude

-His specialized experience includes practicing in areas of law including business bankruptcy under chapter 11, bankruptcy litigation, workouts, creditors’ rights, Official Creditors’ Committee representation, debt negotiation, assignments for the benefit of creditors, dispute resolution, state court litigation and appellate work.
-Mr. Margulies has extensive knowledge in all aspects of a bankruptcy law practice (both in large and boutique law firms), including reorganizations, liquidations, law and motion work, asset sales and purchases, automatic stay issues, avoidance litigation, creditor representation, and other transactional and insolvency related matters.
+His specialized experience includes practicing in areas of law including business bankruptcy under chapter 11 and sub-chapter V, bankruptcy litigation, workouts, creditors’ rights, Official Creditors’ Committee representation, debt negotiation, assignments for the benefit of creditors (ABCs), dispute resolution, state court litigation and appellate work.
+Mr. Margulies has extensive knowledge in all aspects of a bankruptcy law practice (both in large and boutique law firms), including reorganizations, liquidations, law and motion work, asset sales and purchases, automatic stay issues, avoidance litigation, creditor representation, landlord/tenant disputes, and other transactional and insolvency related matters.

 Mr. Margulies serves on the Executive Committee to the Bankruptcy Section of the Beverly Hills Bar Association, and is a member of the California Bankruptcy Forum, Los Angeles County Bar Association, and Financial Lawyers Conference.
-Mr. Margulies routinely lectures on bankruptcy and insolvency-related issues, including at national conferences such as for the American Bankruptcy Institute, and was published in the Los Angeles Daily Journal for an article entitled “Debtor May Assign Executory Contracts or Unexpired Leases”, published on January 2, 2003.
+Mr. Margulies routinely lectures on bankruptcy and insolvency-related issues, and was published in the Los Angeles Daily Journal for an article entitled “Debtor May Assign Executory Contracts or Unexpired Leases”.

 As Debtor’s Counsel: